Aouk Underground River

 The “head” – western extension of New Guinea island has a suitable name (from the viewpoint of a map viewer) – Bird’s Head peninsula or if used Dutch toponym – Vogelkop.

 Nevertheless, civilization step by step is coming to this land – unfortunately, by cutting the beautiful forest and dividing it by new roads.
 Local people step by step change their way of life – almost everyone wants to live in houses with electricity, drive cars and go to schools.
 Nevertheless, for the most part, this still is a wild and pristine country.

 Rain forest needs rain – and Bird’s Head peninsula has lots of it.
-Southern slopes of Tamrau mountains get even more rain than the rest of peninsula – at least 6 meters per year.
+Southern slopes of Tamrau mountains get even more rain than the rest of the peninsula – at least 6 meters per year.
 Thus, even if the peninsula is not very large, here have formed many powerful rivers.

 The ground south from Tamrau mountains – Ayamaru Plateau – is covered with a thick layer of limestone.
 Add to this rich rainfall and equatorial climate and – yes, in such places nature creates caves, sinkholes, and other interesting karst formations.

 Aouk River disappears and appears again

-Even superficial browsing of satellite images in Google Earth shows that quite a few rivers in Ayamaru Plateau disappear under mountain ridges and reappear in the other side.
-If these rivers are seen even on satellite images through the thick canopy of the rainforest – these should be fairly large streams which should form enormous caves.
+Even superficial browsing of satellite images in Google Earth shows that quite a few rivers in Ayamaru Plateau disappear under mountain ridges and reappear on the other side.
+If these rivers are seen even on satellite images through the thick canopy of the rainforest – these should be fairly large streams that should form enormous caves.